Ericsson/PXNR-No-reference-video-quality-estimation/README.md

 # PXNR-No-reference-video-quality-estimation
-The code herein is a sample implementation of the Ericsson submission to the ITU-T SG12 P.NATS phase 2 competition for a no-reference pixel based video quality estimation module
+The code herein is a sample implementation of the Ericsson submission to the ITU-T SG12 P.NATS phase 2 competition for a no-reference pixel based video quality estimation module.

 # License

 See the ./licenses/ directory for individual license files for this software together with used and referenced libraries and modules.